cuiqui/shader-studies/README.md

 So if we wanna change the mathematical formula that determines how something is going to blend with the background, we can modify: `a`, `b`, or the `+/-`.
 That's what we have to work with to achieve the desired effect that we want.

+* `src` is the color output of this shader.
+* `dst` is the current color in the frame buffer that we are rendering to.
+In other words, the background, the "existing" color.

 #### Additive
 With the theory in mind, let's say we want to do additive blending, which kind of just adds light.
 Really useful for flashy effects, like fire, etc. In order to do this, all we need to do is: